-The economics can make a lot of sense.
+The economics of hybrid working can make a lot of sense.
 The savings you make on travel costs, heat, light and other operational expenses can release funds for investment in the technology you need.

 In the longer term, downsizing your office space could release even more cash for investment, or just to boost the bottom line.

-At O2, we’ve always been champions of more flexible ways of working.
+At O2, we’ve always been champions of more flexible working approaches.
 We see the benefits for ourselves through the loyalty and motivation of our people, our impact on the environment and, most of all, the delight of our customers.

-That’s why so many organisations are making flexibility an immediate priority.
+That’s why so many organisations are making flexibility and remote working an immediate priority.
 When employees, finance teams and customers are all happy, the business case speaks for itself.